Varshitha7143/varshitha_ifblock/README.md

-# varshitha_ifblock
+# varshitha_conditionalstatements
-A beginner-friendly Python project demonstrating conditional statement using if
+A beginner-friendly Python project demonstrating conditional statement using if,if else,if elif,nested if